adonisjs/legacy-docs/3.0/controllers.md

 CRUD applications are built on the idea of **Creating, Reading, Updating and Deleting** records from a database table.

-Since these are very common operations, Adonis helps you in defining conventional routes and their Controller actions using a term called `resource.`
+Since these are very common operations, AdonisJs helps you in defining conventional routes and their Controller actions using a term called `resource`.

 #### resources(name, Controller)
 ```javascript